Perkedel/Whole-KisekaeCharacters/README.md

 ##I don't see my character
 Don't worry if you don't see one. simply issue it here and we will find one until we got it.
 It might takes some time, because we do need to find the source, ask the source and permission, etc. etc. Then we need to build the character picture, fill in and give a nice metadata, tidy it up and done!
 But you can initiatively fork, edit, pull request it which is Duper Awesome.
 We will merge it if your change is apropriate.

+##I want to contribute!
+THank you so much! you can contribute because of course, it's a core of my company!

+Simple, just start by making your character you have such as imaginary friend long time ago before you ever deleted it accidentally (you know that girl, TestDisk should come there.).

+Then, once you've made it, post it anywhere I can see: DeviantArt, email me, PM me, or create issue (needs GitHub account!).
+Remember, your character must fits the rule and apropriate.

+Momment later, I will update the library and it's there.
+Oh remember as I said, takes some time! :D

+##What about Pull-Merge?
+That's even __better!__ I recomend you to contribute only this way.
+That way, is the easiest we can do.

+Just make sure you have an account of this GitHub, and logged in very well.
+Don't have one? take some time spare to register it.
+FREE!
+(Literally, but basically free, please be understand, you're not gonna to post a big file right?)

+Once you've done that, let's click the "**FORK**" button right there.
+Click it, and you've just copied whole this git to your version. **Don't too much, respect owners!** Here you can do anything to get it merged in my original git.

+{*Adding the picture, please read the next headline first for adding the picture.*}

+Now, in that the forked git, take the template I supplied bellow there by copying it on that code box.
+Remember only take it from there otherwise it won't gonna works.
+Here you have it on your clipboard.

+Once you put it, now open up the file, ../ENTER DOOR/BEGIN/LISTS.md

+Click it, you'll be in there, the list.
+Click edit and add something on very bottom of the page with the template you handed it before (the template you've just copied it and put on clipboard).

+Now you have the single or multi character. fill the image link, metadatas, and more.
+The Copyright and License and Creator field is important to identify who made the character.

+once you've done that, scroll down outside the editor field. here, you'll see the **Commit changes** area.
+Fill the title short, apropriate, and relevant. don't forget the description if necessary. tick the dot to Commit it directly to master branch.
+Click Commit change.

+Now, go back to original git, then up there, there's a **Pull requests** tab.
+Click on it.

+Create pull request by pressing that

 ##About license file in this folder
 The license file here only applies to my original characters and others who wanted to licensed it same as mine or similar concept about.
 It also license this list as.